fuji70/auto_colorize/README.md

 ./run.sh input.png out.png
 ```

-First time you execute this, you might be waited about 15 minutes.
+First time you execute this, you might wait about 15 minutes.

 After second time, you can get output after a few seconds.